PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 #### Note about the `do_not_clear` parameter

 This used to really trip people up, but don't think so anymore.
 The `do_not_clear` parameter is initialized when creating the InputText Element.
-If set to False, then the input field's contents will be erased after every `Window.Read()` call.
+If set to False, then the input field's contents will be erased after every `Window.read()` call.
 Use this setting for when your window is an "Input Form" type of window where you want all of the fields to be erased and start over again every time.